Abdallah-Abdelrahman/Job-linker/README.md

 # Job Linker

-The application links between recruiters and candidates in one unified platform.
+It's an AI powered application that links between recruiters and candidates in one unified platform.<br>
+Tt helps candidates refine their cv by giving them ats insights, find in-demand jobs, ease the process for recruiters to find skilled candidates through the help of AI.

 ## Technologies :